History of Asia: India

 The Maurya and Gupta empires are called the Golden Age of India and were marked by extensive inventions and discoveries in science, technology, art, religion, and philosophy that crystallized the elements of what is generally known as Indian culture.
-The religions of Hinduism and Buddhism, which began in Indian sub-continent, were an important influence on South, East and Southeast Asia.
+The religions of Hinduism and Buddhism, which began in the Indian sub-continent, were important influences on South, East and Southeast Asia.